 Value of the Scholarship and number of scholarships available:

-The total value of this EU scholarship for each student is €5,000.
+The total value of the Edgeworth Graduate Student Scholarship for each student is €5,000.
 Awardees will have the scholarship amount (5,000 Euro) deducted from their tuition fees in September 2021.

 Eligibility will be evaluated by the Department of Economics and other relevant staff within Maynooth University to ensure that applications have met the eligibility requirements.
 Eligible applications will be reviewed by an academic panel chaired by the Dean of Faculty of Social Sciences of Maynooth University.